freedomofpress/securedrop-docs/docs/servers.rst

 The steps below are the same for both the *Application Server* and the *Monitor Server*.

+.. note:: If you're installing Ubuntu 16.04 on a NUC8, you will need a 16.04-compatible USB Ethernet adaptor attached to complete the steps below.
+See the :ref:`nuc8_recommendation` notes in the recommended hardware list for more information.

 Start by inserting the Ubuntu installation media into the server.
 Boot or reboot the server with the installation media inserted, and enter the boot menu.
 To enter the boot menu, you need to press a key as soon as